theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/webservice-designer/input-parameter-mapping/scalar-parameters.md

 ![WSD-MappingSkalarMappingInput17](/img/content/WSD-MappingSkalarMappingInput17.png){:class="img-responsive"}

-Mark the line with field *FIRSTNAME* and click the button withe the three points on the right side to open the next mapping dialog window.
+Mark the line with field *FIRSTNAME* and click the button with the three points on the right side to open the next mapping dialog window.
 Here you select the input parameter Firstname by making a double-click.

 ![WSD-MappingSkalarMappingInput18](/img/content/WSD-MappingSkalarMappingInput18.png){:class="img-responsive"}